 Liquidity risk is the risk that the Fund encounters difficulty in meeting its obligations associated with financial liabilities.
 Liquidity risk includes the risk that, as a result of operational liquidity requirements, the Fund will not have sufficient funds to settle a transaction on the due date; will be forced to sell financial assets at a value, which is less than what they are worth; or may be unable to settle or recover a financial asset.
-Liquidity risk arises from accounts payable and accrued liabilities and amounts due to related parties.
+Liquidity risk arises from accounts payable and accrued liabilities.